ALLG marks 50 years of progress in 2023

 Launched in August 2022 as part of the National Strategic Action Plan for Blood Cancer, the Optimal Care Pathways (OCPs) set national standards of care and treatment for blood cancer patients across Australia; no matter where they live or access treatment.
 ALLG has a leadership role in the Taskforce and in setting the OCPs.

-Changing the way acute myeloid leukaemia (AML) therapy is determined
+Changing the way acute myeloid leukaemia (AML) therapy is determined and treated

 Accelerating blood cancer research through real-world data